 Seychelles luxury journeys are special and aspirational, diving and snorkeling are excellent here, shimmering shoals of fish and pristine iridescent coral gardens.

-The Seychelles is home to a huge array of marine life, around 900 species of fish as well turtles, whitetip and nurse sharks, the rare grey reef shark and the awe inspiring whale-shark.
+The Seychelles is home to a huge array of marine life, around 900 species of fish as well as turtles, whitetip and nurse sharks, the rare grey reef shark and the awe inspiring whale-shark.

 There are over eighty plants unique to the Seychelles first of all the rare, endemic, downright bizarre, iconic and giant-sized Coco De Mer.

-Certain plants and animals can only be found on certain islands and some of them are the rarest species on earth like the heaviest tortoise or a flightless bird: the Aldabra rail is the last flightless bird species in the Western Indian Ocean and as such holds a very special place in the avifauna of Seychelles.
+Certain plants and animals can only be found on certain islands and some of them are the rarest species on earth like the heaviest tortoise or a flightless bird: the Aldabra rail is the last flightless bird species in the Western Indian Ocean and as such holds a very special place in the avifauna of the Seychelles.

-This beautiful country has the smallest population of all African country but hosts two outstanding UNESCO World Heritage Sites: Aldabra, the world’s largest raised coral atoll and home to the world’s largest population of giant tortoises; and Praslin’s Vallée de Mai, an ancient palm forest, once believed to be the original site of the Garden of Eden.
+This beautiful country has the smallest population of the entire African country but hosts two outstanding UNESCO World Heritage Sites: Aldabra, the world’s largest raised coral atoll and home to the world’s largest population of giant tortoises; and Praslin’s Vallée de Mai, an ancient palm forest, once believed to be the original site of the Garden of Eden.

 Fregate Island Private is Just 20 minutes by helicopter from Mahé, the scenic transfer-flight offers a glorious view from above on white sandy bays, secluded coves with crystal clear turquoise seas and an exotic vegetation.

-Mahe is the largest island of the Seychelles and the starting point of any Seychelles holiday; the island is home to a large array of luxury lodges and tropical sanctuary like the Baie Ternay Marine National Park, and Port Launay Marine National Park.
+Mahe is the largest island of the Seychelles and the starting point of any Seychelles holiday; the island is home to a large array of luxury lodges and tropical sanctuary like the Baie Ternay Marine National Park, and the Port Launay Marine National Park.

 Mahe’s forests boast rare endemic plants such as the carnivorous Seychelles Pitcher plant, and many species of unique orchids.

 Praslin Island is the second largest island in the Seychelles and was often used historically as a hideaway for pirates and Arab merchants.
-As well as the pristine and beautiful beaches Praslin also boasts large tracts of tropical forest, with birds such as the endemis Seychelles bulbul and Seychelles black parrot.
+As well as the pristine and beautiful beaches Praslin also boasts large tracts of tropical forest, with birds such as the endemic Seychelles bulbul and the Seychelles black parrot.